 My role in the ministry is everything that needs to happen behind the scenes.
 Websites, social media, travel arrangements and sorry attempts at housekeeping are my niche.
 I write most of the posts on our Days in the Dells section of the blog.
 You may also hear me singing the national anthem at Dells Raceway Park before the races begin.

-In real life, I am a full time Courseware Developer at a software company (which means I make cool training materials to help people use our software).
+In real life, I am a full time Instructional Designer at an insurance company (which means I make cool training materials to help people do their jobs).
 In my free time I enjoy reading non-fiction, playing bluegrass, touring historical sites and being out of the sun.
 I am pale, geeky and proud of it!

 Before Craig started chaplaining I had never been to a track outside of demo derbies.
 I didn’t know how I was going to deal with being outside all summer around a loud racetrack.
 I quickly got addicted and love watching races.
 The crews and drivers I have met are very passionate about what they do, and I have so much respect for anyone that takes risks to pursue something they love.